 The review also indicated that CBD may be more effective as an adjunct treatment alongside behavioral therapies or in conjunction with THC, in certain cases.

-According to a recent JAMA Network Open survey, almost half of all primary care providers (PCPs) are currently turning away patients with chronic pain—especially those with a history of addiction—in an effort to reduce opioid prescriptions.
+According to a JAMA Network Open survey, almost half of all primary care providers (PCPs) are currently turning away patients with chronic pain—especially those with a history of addiction—in an effort to reduce opioid prescriptions.